NVIDIA-Merlin/Transformers4Rec/docs/source/pipeline.md

 )
 ```

-#### Outputs
+### Outputs

+NVTabular can save preprocessed data in the Parquet file format.
-NVTabular outputs parquet files with the preprocessed data.
-The parquet files can be (Hive) partitioned by a categorical column (e.g. day, company), as in the following example.
+You can partition the data by a categorical column, such as day and company, as shown in the following example:

 ```python
 nvt_output_path ='./output'